MKand/movie-guru/README.md

 ### Firebase setup

-1. Go to the firebase console.
+1. Go to the Firebase console.
 Follow the steps [here](https://firebase.google.com/docs/projects/use-firebase-with-existing-cloud-project#how-to-add-firebase_console).
-1. Create a new firebase web app and copy the firebase config variables into **set_env_vars.sh**.
-(FIREBASE_GCP_ID is the project ID)
+1. Create a new Firebase web app and copy the Firebase config variables into **set_env_vars.sh**.
+1. If it's not already, update your Firebase project to pay-as-you-go Blaze billing plan.

 ### Environment setup